GAumala/simple-commonmark-react/README.md

 [![Build Status](https://travis-ci.org/GAumala/simple-commonmark-react.svg?branch=master)](https://travis-ci.org/GAumala/simple-commonmark-react)

-This module renders Markdown as React components.
+This module renders Markdown as React components using [Markdown.js](https://www.npmjs.com/package/commonmark) as parser.

+This is still a work in progress and very limited.
 Currently the only supported types are:

 - code
 - code_block